 Wrapping up how to measure success

 Measure success by what your work provides for you.
 On that day I talked with my friend, I told her, “I know you like numbers, but numbers don’t always tell the truth of success.
 My blog provides invaluable benefits.
 It gives me an outlet to express my creative side, it provides me a safe place for my voice to be heard, it gives me a purpose to get out of bed every morning at 5:30 A.M., it exercises my brain and keeps me learning new things every day, and it satisfies my soul.
 So thank you for your concern about my numbers, but numbers do lie when it comes to this.”

 Do not give up on your passion.
 Do not let anyone tell you to shut your doors because they don’t understand.
 Keep moving forward one step at a time.
-Your time will come when people will start to turn their heads to see what you’re up to.
-Shine your light friend the way you like to do it!
+Your time will come when people will turn their heads to see what you’re up to.
+Shine your light the way you like to do it!

 Take care friend,

 Bonus: How to start a blog

 Starting a blog can be overwhelming.
 There is so much information out there it’s hard to know where to turn.
-My suggestion to you if you interested in starting a blog is to just start it.
-Start by writing blog posts right now in Word or in your journal.
-Draw out how you want your blog to look, what name you want to have, and even what colors represent your message.
-You can do a lot right now without having a platform yet.
-I recommend writing at least five posts before deciding on your platform.
+My suggestion is to check out my post on starting a blog.
+You can also start by writing blog posts right now in Word or in your journal.